-Michal Grabias is a junior in the McDonough School of Business studying finance and operations & information management with a minor in English specializing in scriptwriting.
-Prior to his role as General Manager, Michal joined THE HOYA's Personnel department in the spring of his freshman year and became director in November 2012, establishing such internal changes as peer reviews and a mentorship program.
-When not trying to be best friends with each member of the 70 person publishing division, Michal hosts "The Arbitrarily Named Show" on WGTB Georgetown Radio, records original indie songs and puts his majors to use in his work with the Georgetown University Student Investment Fund.
+Michal Grabias is a junior in the McDonough School of Business studying finance and operations & information management with a minor in English specializing in script writing.
+Prior to his role as General Manager, Michal joined THE HOYA’s Personnel department in the spring of his freshman year and became director in November 2012, establishing such internal changes as peer reviews and a mentorship program.
+When not trying to be best friends with each member of the 70-person publishing division, Michal can be found searching the District for the perfect crêpe shop.

 Chair of the Board